A first in the nation!

 Introduced in fall 2017, our Mussels in the Classroom (MIC) program is open to grades K-12.
 This is the first classroom-based mussel education program in the U.S. (maybe the world!).
 It originated because of the increasing interest and work repopulating rivers with native freshwater mussels.
 As agencies partnered with ORF in repatriating activities, there was interest in leveraging ORF’s education program expertise to involve students in a mussel education program.

 Mussels in the Classroom strengthens real-world connections to science curricula and helps students better understand the complexity of aquatic environments.
 It’s also an important step in educating people about these overlooked species: People often know that fish species inhabit our rivers and streams, but they aren’t as aware of freshwater mussels’ presence.

-The MIC program kicks off with an in-classroom visit from an ORF educator, who brings freshwater mussels, shells and other items to deliver a 45-minute to 1-hour hands-on learning experience.
+The MIC program kicks off with an in-classroom visit (learn about virtual options below) from an ORF educator, who brings freshwater mussels, shells and other items to deliver a 45-minute to 1-hour hands-on learning experience.
 Students learn about the importance of mussels to an ecosystem, their life cycle and their current status in the environment.
-The educator leaves behind an aquarium and the necessary equipment for students and teachers to care for and monitor mussels for two to five weeks.
+The educator leaves behind an aquarium and the necessary equipment for students and teachers to care for and monitor mussels for two weeks.

-All equipment (aquaria, filters, etc.), lesson plans, mussels and supplies will be provided.
-Duration is 2 weeks.
+All equipment (aquaria, filters, etc.), lesson plans, mussels, and supplies will be provided.
+Duration is two weeks.
 Availability is Sept.
 1 through Dec.
 15 and Jan.
 15 through June 1.
 Applications are accepted on a rolling basis.

 Fees: $100 for 2 weeks.